rinster/PlantyToWishFor/README.md

 # Planty To Wish For - IN PROGRESS - Ongoing

 This is a fun project for me to practice DOM manipulation with no front-end frameworks.
-Just pure vanilla JS, SASS, webpack and babel.
+Just pure vanilla JS, SASS, webpack, babel and a mock API.
 The purpose of this project was to cement my knowledge of DOM manipulation, JavaScript and understand how front-end frameworks work under the hood.

 I built this entire project from scratch. :)